METRO-Plus-Nagasaki-OJT/METRO-EVENT/Clover.md

 -   Validation Messages: Custom validation messages can be provided to each rule for better user feedback.
 -   Dynamic Form Data: Form data is automatically collected using new FormData(form), making it easy to handle submissions.

-_Created by Wai Yan Lin for METOR OJT Project._
+_Created by Wai Yan Lin for METRO OJT Project._